 Q: Can some queries or stored procedures be removed from my cached plans?

 Ans: DBCC FREEPROCCACHE enables you to selectively delete cached plans for particular queries or stored procedures by passing the query or stored procedure name as a parameter.
-This enables targeted optimization or troubleshooting efforts without clearing the entire plan cache.
+This allows targeted optimization or troubleshooting efforts without clearing the entire plan cache.

 Q: Does DBCC FREEPROCCACHE impact a single database or SQL Server instance?